-When I prepare for an 8,000-meter peak expedition I know my training is going to require a lot of three things: Duration, Consistency, and Elevation.
-Besides the training for my own, many, expeditions, Uphill Athlete has now coached dozens of successful 8,000-meter peak climbers and we feel that we can confidently predict an athlete’s physical preparedness using these same metrics: Duration, Consistency, and Elevation.
+One question we often get is: How fit do I need to be to climb/run/ski Everest or Denali or Rainier…or…?
+Our collective 100-plus-year history of endurance training and mountaineering clearly points to the conclusion that you can never have too much aerobic fitness.
+And when I prepare for an expedition to an 8,000-meter peak, I know my training is going to require a lot of the following three things: duration, consistency, and elevation.
+Beyond the training for my own (many) expeditions, Uphill Athlete has now coached dozens of successful 8,000-meter-peak climbers.
+We feel that we can confidently predict an athlete’s physical preparedness using those same three metrics.

-Weekly Training Volume for six months leading up to Everest.
+Weekly training volume for six months leading up to Everest.
 This climber’s six-month average was 8.5 hours per week.

-A Performance Management Chart taken from an Everest-bound athlete’s TrainingPeaks account from October 1 2016 to June 1, 2017
+A Performance Management Chart taken from an Everest-bound athlete’s TrainingPeaks account from October 1, 2016, to June 1, 2017.

 , as fitness.
-We’re not machines, and this is not an exact science, so CTL isn’t perfect, but it is a very useful representation.
+We’re not machines, and this is not an exact science, so CTL isn’t perfect.
+But it is a very useful representation.
 So how fit do you need to be?
-In terms of CTL: Denali 75, Everest 100, Everest without supplemental oxygen, 125.
+In terms of CTL: Denali 75 | Everest 100 | Everest without supplemental oxygen 125.

-In our example Everest-bound climber whose chart I posted above, a person with a long training history, her CTL broke 100 on 2/20/17, peaked at 137 on 3/28/17, and stayed above 100 until 5/1/17 when the climb began in earnest.
+Take our example Everest-bound climber, a person with a long training history, whose chart I posted above.
+Her CTL broke 100 on 2/20/17, peaked at 137 on 3/28/17, and stayed above 100 until 5/1/17, when the climb began in earnest.

 Average vertical gain by month leading up to Everest.

-In summary if you want to climb an 8,000 meter peak you should:
+In summary, if you want to climb an 8,000-meter peak, you should:

 - Plan to ramp up from around 7 hours of training time a week to over 20 hours per week.